microsoft/PowerPlatformConnectors/certified-connectors/Zellis/README.md

 # Title
-Zellis connector helps organizations connect and automate how they fetch, act on, and manage data.
+Zellis HCM contains operations to allow you to easily send and receive employee information between Zellis HCM and your other systems.

 ## Prerequisites
-To use the connector, you first need to create the Client App in Azure Portal and get the required credentials (Tenant Id/Client Id/Client Secret).
-Using the Zellis trigger in this integration will automatically register the webhook for you.
+To use the connector, you will need credentials for the Zellis Intelligence Platform API suite and Notification Hub.
+Details on how to do this are available on the Zellis Customer Help Centre.

 ## Obtaining Credentials

 ## Connector Documentation
-For detailed documentation around the connector please refer to
+For detailed documentation around the connector please refer to the Zellis Customer Help Centre.

 ## Known Issues and Limitations
-For issues with Zellis Connector please try this link first: (to be added)
-1) Pagination not working for Search Zellis records action
+Pagination does not function correctly for the Search Zellis Records action.

 ## Deployment Instructions
 Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.